What is REDCap?

 There is no cost to use REDCap.
 Eligible users may create REDCap projects free of charge.
 REDCap is funded for five years from 2020.

-In the interest of maintaining a sustainable service beyond the funded period, we expect to introduce charges for external grant-funded projects from 1st August 2022.
+In the interest of maintaining a sustainable service beyond the funded period, we will introduce charges for external grant-funded projects from 1st August 2022.

 How do I get started?